 5% Off Your First Order!
 Use Code 'FIVE' at Checkout!

-Tea originated in China during the Shang Dynasty.
-The first cup of tea was first brewed for the Chinese emperor Shen Nung when his servant boiled some leaves from the Camellia sinensis tree and it turned out to be a drink known as tea.
+The first cup of tea begins in China, where it was brewed for the Chinese Emperor Shen Nung.
+His servant boiled drinking water and some leaves from the Camellia sinensis (also known as the tea plant) tree and created a drink that would be known as tea.
+This is where the vast history of tea began.

 The mausoleum of the Chinese emperor, Jing of Han was used to confirm that the origins of tea consumption lie in China.
 Tea used to be consumed at the time of the emperor in Xian during the Han dynasty.
 Samples of tea leaves were taken which underwent mass spectrometry to show that the leaves belong to the tree of the genus, Camellia.